 During previous Best Practice Forums, participants discussed the importance of values and how values may influence one's ability to identify ethical issues and consider perspectives of others.
-Participants were encouraged to continue engaging students in the Ethical Decision-Making process with emphasis on the exploration of values.
+Participants were encouraged to continue engaging students in the Ethical Decision-Making process with emphasis on identifying the ethical issues.

-As Best Practice Sharing continued during Fall 2019, employees enhanced their use of Ethical Decision-Making process by utilizing discipline-specific case studies focusing on values.
-Participants discussed the importance of professional values and how values may influence one's ability to identify ethical issues specific to their discipline.
+As Best Practice Sharing continued during Fall 2020, employees enhanced their use of Ethical Decision-Making process by utilizing discipline-specific case studies focusing on ethical issues.
+Participants discussed the importance of identifying what the ethical issue is.